Learning the Crystal Structure Genome for Property Classification: Results and discussion

 \subsection{Model Interpretation}

 We now partially open the black box of the DNN model to further understand how it classifies metals from insulators.
-We plot the distribution of critical points both with normalized interplanar $d_{hkl}$ spacings and in the limiting sphere that contribute to the final crystal feature vector of 6 well-known materials (\autoref{fig:fig4}).
-In order to facilitate visualization, we choose a small model which uses 125 diffraction points as input, and 32-dimensional crystal feature embeddings.
-This small model has $\mathrm{AUC}=0.90$, which is acceptable for use in model interpretation.
+We plot the distribution of critical points both with normalized interplanar $d_{hkl}$ spacings and in the limiting sphere that contribute to the final crystal feature vector of 6 well-known materials (\autoref{fig:fig5}).
+In order to facilitate visualization, we choose a small model which uses $n=125$ diffraction points as input and 32-dimensional crystal feature embeddings.
+This small model has $\mathrm{AUC}=0.89$, which is acceptable for use in model interpretation.
 Larger models will have better performance, yet more complicated classification rules.
-The complete list of Miller indices of the critical points are provided in Appendix \ref{sec:critical_points}.
-Normalization of the $d$-spacings are necessary because their absolute values are not directly comparable across different materials.
-We find that the model requires information from a few lattice planes with large interplanar distances, rather than sampling small spacings with large ($h\,k\,l$) indices.
-In addition, we find all 6 materials exhibit at least one ``gap'' in the $d$-spacing distribution.
-However, even within the same space group and with similar structures (e.g., Ag and Au), the critical point distributions differ, which may reflect the different cell volumes and diffraction intensity values.
-Furthermore, the model learns the operation of spatial parity.
-It recognizes inversion symmetry inherent to the XRD patterns (Friedel’s law), since it only contains an average of 3 duplicate points with inversion symmetry in the final critical point set, e.g., (2\,2\,2) and ($\bar{2}\,\bar{2}\,\bar{2}$).
+The model correctly predicts the metallicity of all 6 crystals with high confidence.
+The complete list of Miller indices of the critical points are provided in \Autoref{sec:critical_points}.